dschuchardt/FetchRewards/README.md

 This web service project is built using the Spring Boot Java Framework

 Assumptions made for this exercise:
 1) Requests to the addTransaction route with future-dated timestamps will be denied.
-Timestamp uses Java Instant time class, so time is universal.
+Timestamp uses Java Instant time class, so time is universal
 2) Requests to the spend route with a negative point value will be denied
 3) Requests to the addTransaction route with a negative point total for a payer where the points available for that payer is less than the negative point total in the request will be denied
 4) Unsuccessful requests will not be stored in the transaction repository
-5) This web service is for transactions for one user, the assumption being authentication is handled elsewhere
+5) This web service is for transactions for one user.
+It is assumed that authentication is handled elsewhere

 Required software to run this project (Windows or Mac):